MinderooFoundation/OceanOmics-OpenData/tutorial.md

 You should see some hits appear.

-Other taxonomic classifiers or sequence comparison tools can be used with this assembly, too - MMSeqs2 and Kraken2 are commonly used for this task.
+Other taxonomic classifiers or sequence comparison tools can be used with this assembly - MMSeqs2 and Kraken2 are commonly used for this task.

 ### Search for genes